Lady Elizabeth Montagu: Early life and family

 Lady Elizabeth Montagu was born on 4 July 1917 in London, the youngest child of George Montagu, 9th Earl of Sandwich and Alberta Montagu, Countess of Sandwich.
 She was a younger sister of Victor Montagu, 10th Earl of Sandwich, The Honourable William Drogo Sturges Montagu, and Lady Mary Faith Montagu.
 Her paternal grandfather, Rear Admiral The Honourable Victor Montagu, was an officer in the Royal Navy and a godson of Queen Victoria.
 Her paternal great-grandfather was Charles Yorke, 4th Earl of Hardwicke.
 On her mother's side, Lady Elizabeth was the granddaughter of Betty Leggett and a descendent of the American judge Jonathan Sturges.
 She was a grandniece of Josephine MacLeod, who, like her mother and grandmother, was a devotee of the Hindu monk and philosopher Swami Vivekananda.

 Lady Elizabeth grew up at Hinchingbrooke House, the family's ancestral seat in Huntingdon.
 She was educated at North Foreland Lodge, a boarding school for girls in North Foreland, and went on to study German language in Munich.
-She was presented as a debutante in the 1930s and was a model for Pond's cold cream advertisements.
-Her time in Munich was spent over two months in 1939, prior to the invasion of Poland.
-Lady Elizabeth later told Rachel Johnson, "I'm afraid I didn’t give a thought to what was going on outside.
-I was sleeping, eating, chatting, dining, dancing.
-That was all."
+She was presented as a debutante in the 1930s and was briefly a model for Pond's cold cream advertisements.

 Career

 Nursing

 During World War II, Lady Elizabeth trained as a registered nurse at St Thomas' Hospital 1941-1944, where she was head of casualties.
-Sir John Rupert Colville wrote in his diaries that, while off-duty from hospital work, Lady Elizabeth "talked a lot of nonsense about religion and the ineffectiveness of our propaganda in America."
-She and Colville took shelter during The Blitz in September 1940, when they were lunching in Hyde Park and "shells burst over" their heads.
 Lady Elizabeth worked at St. Thomas' Hospital until 1946, and was on the teaching staff of the Royal College of Nursing from 1947 to 1950.